 - One electronic copy of each entry should be e-mailed to: [email protected]

-Initial screening for the entries will be conducted by journalists from the Board of Advisors, which governs the conducting of the award.
+Initial screening for the entries will be conducted by journalists from the Board of Advisors, which governs the award.
 Finalists and winners will be determined by an annually selected Executive Committee of the Board of Advisors.

 Funding of the prizes, expenses of the awards dinner, and travel and lodging for winning journalists and guest speakers will be underwritten through a fund established by friends of Molly Ivins.
 Contributions are welcome.
-If you want to become an event sponsor by purchasing a table for the awards dinner, please contact the publisher: Piper Stege Nelson at 512.477.0746 or by email at [email protected].
+If you want to become an event sponsor by purchasing a table for the awards dinner, please contact the publisher: Emily Williams at 512.477.0746 or by email at [email protected].

 BOARD OF ADVISORS